Jimadine/telepen-sentry-daily-members-update-from-exlibris-alma/README.md

 This script can be run automatically by creating a new task in Windows Task Scheduler.
 The most important pieces of information required for this are the `Command` and `Arguments`.
 Here's an example:

 Command: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe`
-Arguments: `-NoLogo -NoProfile -ExecutionPolicy ByPass -File "C:\path\to\sentry-daily-update.ps1" -EmailSender "do-not-reply@example.org" -EmailRecipient "john.smith@example.org" -EmailSmtp "smtp.example.org" -ReportPath "/shared/Example University/Reports/Sentry/Sentry user export"`
+Arguments: `-NoLogo -NoProfile -ExecutionPolicy ByPass -File "C:\path\to\sentry-daily-update.ps1" -EnableEmail -EmailSender "do-not-reply@example.org" -EmailRecipient "john.smith@example.org" -EmailSmtp "smtp.example.org" -ReportPath "/shared/Example University/Reports/Sentry/Sentry user export"`
 Start in: `c:\path\to`

 You'll want to schedule this script to run daily at a time JUST BEFORE the Sentry Daily Update is scheduled to run.
 The script will take a few minutes to run but to be safe allow at least 10 minutes.
 Note that it's recommended to use double-quotes not single-quotes around parameter values in Windows scheduled tasks, [otherwise odd stuff can happen](https://stackoverflow.com/questions/44594179/pass-powershell-parameters-within-task-scheduler#comment110388918_44594978).